 To obtain a minor in French, a student must complete 18 credit hours beyond French 231.
+Minors in French must earn a grade of Cor better in all courses counting toward the minor.

 The French and Francophone Studies Minor

 To obtain a Minor in French, a student must complete 18 credit hours in courses that cover topics in French Africa, African Diaspora, Caribbean and Asian issues in French or English.
 Students majoring in French will also be granted French and Francophone Minor if they take six classes in French and Francophone Studies-related topics in our department or some from other departments.
 However, these classes from other departments will not count toward their French Major, unless approved by the French language advisor.